Johnsonajibi/Trustcore-TPM/PROJECT_SUMMARY.md

 ## Overview

 A comprehensive Python library for cryptographically enforced device fingerprinting with TPM (Trusted Platform Module) integration.
-This library implements novel innovations in hardware-attested identity lifecycle control.
+This library implements novel features in hardware-attested identity lifecycle control.

-## Key Innovations
+## Key features

-### 1. Cryptographically Enforced Fingerprint Governance ⭐
+### 1. Cryptographically Enforced Fingerprint Governance
-**Patent-Worthy Innovation**
+**key Innovation**

 Fingerprints are not just identifiers - they are **hardware-attested capabilities** that:
 - Cannot be regenerated unless TPM state matches